SirChuckOfTheChuckles/cfnesi.github.io/README.md

 # cfnesi.github.io

 Hey, my name is Charles Nesi!
-I'm a 494 student who worked with Max Scheske on this Metroid NES remake.
+I'm an EECS 494 student who worked with Max Scheske on this Metroid NES remake.

 This remake was created using Unity, C#, and code generated from ChatGPT.